 To list all the certificates installed in the Java truststore, use the

 keytool -v -list -keystore path_to_truststore -storetype jks -storepasstruststore_password

 Once you have the Java truststore configured, enabling SSL from Zoomdata’s perspective is a matter of composing the correct JDBC URL.

 Creating a JDBC URL with the TLS parameters

 To specify the TLS-related parameters, use the following template for a JDBC URL:

-ssl=trueis the required parameter for enabling TLS encryption
+ssl=trueis a required parameter for enabling TLS encryption.

-auth=noSaslis the required parameter when no authentication or simple user/password authentication is used
+auth=noSaslis a required parameter when no authentication or simple user/password authentication is used.

 Refer to Connecting to Impala on Kerberized CDH cluster article for more details on enabling Kerberos authentication.
 The template for a JDBC URL containing both TLS and Kerberos parameters is as follows: